sealcode/locreq/README.md

 # locreq

 `locreq` is an answer to the problem of [requiring local paths in Node.js](https://gist.github.com/branneman/8048520).
-It allows you to easiily require modules from your project, without worrying about realtive paths.
+It allows you to easily require modules from your project, without worrying about relative paths.

 Assume the following directory structure: